 I am a licensed therapist with a heart for helping people manage anxiety and depression, process trauma, and reestablish their personal autonomy and strengths.

 I have a passion for helping people who have a history of trauma and feel stuck in trying to overcome the negative impact of these experiences in their lives.
 I have found that talk therapy alone is not always effective in trauma treatment.
-This is what inspired me to get certified in trauma treatment and become an EMDR therapist.
+This is what inspired me to get certified in trauma treatment and become an EMDR certified therapist.

-As an immigrant myself, I understand how hard it is to reach out to someone for help; I acknowledge the courage it takes to engage in this process.
+As an immigrant myself, I understand how hard it is to reach out to someone for help; I acknowledge the courage, trust, and personal investment it takes to engage in this process.
 My role in facilitating this process as a therapist is an honor and a privilege that I do not take lightly.

 If you are looking for ways to overcome anxiety, depression, trauma, and self-doubt, contact me for a free 15-minute consult.

 You can find out more about me, my therapy style/training, ask questions, and share what your goals for therapy are.
 Use the form below or email me at email@example.com.
 Or call me at 678-582-8425.